johnyang-nv/FB-OCC-TRT/deployment/README.md

    3. **Transfer Outputs Back to x86 and Evaluate**

-      Once inference is complete on the Orin platform, transfer the output files to the x86 host for evaluation.
+      After completing inferences for the entire dataset on the Orin platform, transfer the output files back to the x86 host for evaluation.
 Postprocess the results and compute accuracy metrics to validate the performance of the TensorRT engine.

-      To evaluate the TensorRT engine's accuracy on the target platform, execute the following command:
+      To evaluate the TensorRT engine's accuracy, execute the following command:

       ```bash
+      cd /path/to/FB-BEV/
       python tools/test.py \
       occupancy_configs/fb_occ/fbocc-r50-cbgs_depth_16f_16x4_20e_trt.py \
       ckpts/fbocc-r50-cbgs_depth_16f_16x4_20e.pth \